Skip to main content

 As for the gravy, apparently canned broth is typically used instead of boxed.
 I’m using a boxed broth that I’ve come to enjoy after trying out many others.
 I haven’t seen a canned broth that I had wanted to try, but I would be willing to experiment further, and I’ve even thought about using a beef bouillon cube!

-What potatoes should I use for poutine?
+What Potatoes should I use for This Canadian Poutine Recipe?▼

 I like to use Yukon yellow potatoes to make my fries.
 I find that these potatoes are much creamier in the centre with that crispy outside crust.
 They also have more of that “potatoey” flavour and you really can’t go wrong when it comes to Yukon gold.
 I love using Yukon gold potatoes for Air Fryer Cajun Potato Wedges and for the Ultimate Creamy Mashed Potatoes.